I Am... Sasha Fierce: Recording and production

-The recording of the album took place over a nine-month period.
-Beyoncé recorded the album in sessions at Bangladesh Studios, PatchWerk Recording Studios, Silent Sound Studios and Tree Sound Studios in Atlanta, Georgia; Chung King Studios, Electric Lady Studios, Roc the Mic Studios and Strawberrybee Productions in New York City, New York; GAD Studios in Ibiza, Spain; Mansfield Studios and The Campground in Los Angeles, California; South Beat Studios in Miami Beach, Florida; and The Boom Boom Room in Burbank, California.
-Beyoncé either co-wrote or co-produced all material on I Am...
+The album was recorded over a nine-month period.
+Beyoncé recorded the album at Bangladesh Studios, PatchWerk Recording Studios, Silent Sound Studios and Tree Sound Studios in Atlanta, Georgia; Chung King Studios, Electric Lady Studios, Roc the Mic Studios and Strawberrybee Productions in New York City, New York; GAD Studios in Ibiza, Spain; Mansfield Studios and The Campground in Los Angeles, California; South Beat Studios in Miami Beach, Florida; and The Boom Boom Room in Burbank, California.
+Beyoncé co-wrote or co-produced all of the material on I Am...
 Sasha Fierce.
 She collaborated with several record producers and songwriters, including Babyface, Stargate (production duo composed of Tor Erik Hermansen and Mikkel Storleer Eriksen), Tricky Stewart, The-Dream, Darkchild, Sean Garrett, Solange Knowles, Jim Jonsin, Rico Love, Ryan Tedder, Bangladesh, Ian Dench, Dave McCracken, Wayne Wilkins and Blac Elvis.
-Beyoncé also collaborated with some musicians she had never worked with in the past, such as Toby Gad and BC Jean on "If I Were a Boy"; she also worked again with Amanda Ghost on "Disappear".
+Beyoncé also collaborated with musicians she had not worked with previously, such as Toby Gad and BC Jean on "If I Were a Boy"; she also worked again with Amanda Ghost on "Disappear".

 I'm a human being.
 I cry.
 I'm very passionate and sensitive.
 My feelings get hurt.
 I get scared and nervous like everyone else.
 And I wanted to show that about myself.
 It [The album] is about love.
 I'm a woman, I'm married, and this portion of my life is all in the album.
 It's a lot more personal.
 I'm very private and I don't talk about a lot of things, but there are certain songs that are on the album that are very personal.
 It's [The album] my diary.
 It's my story...
 I still have my album of fun songs.